-These powerful apps come as standard on every Mac, and they bring out the creative side of students and teachers alike. iPhoto makes it easy to put together captivating slideshows, make a photo book to recap the school year or chronicle a field trip with snapshots.
+These powerful apps come standard on every Mac, and they bring out the creative side of students and teachers alike. iPhoto makes it easy to put together captivating slideshows, make a photo book to recap the school year or chronicle an excursion with snapshots.
 With iMovie, your class can use simple yet powerful editing tools to create video projects, like a documentary on a student election or a trailer for a school play.
 And with GarageBand, students can record, edit and mix their own music or sound effects for any project.
 The possibilities for your classroom are endless.

 When curious minds meet Mac, amazing things happen.
 And with Aperture, Final Cut Pro X and Logic Pro X, you and your students can produce incredible creative projects with the same tools the pros use.
 These apps (sold separately) let your classroom take full advantage of the power of the Mac to enhance photographs, make music and edit video.
 Just like the pros do in the real world.

 The Mac becomes a more powerful learning tool every time you add a new app.
 Let your students explore a 3D model of the skeletal system with an anatomy app.
-Teach about parliamentary systems with an app that turns data into visually stunning charts and graphs.
-Or find an art history app that gives your students a close-up look at museum masterpieces around the world.
+Teach about politics with an app that turns data into visually stunning charts and graphs.
+Or find an art history app that gives your students an up-close look at museum masterpieces around the world.
 It’s easy to search the Mac App Store and find an app (or two or three) to enhance almost any lesson.

-iBooks has a massive collection of books for your class.
+iBooks has a massive selection of books for your class.
 Discover children’s books, classic novels, biographies, reference guides and textbooks from major education publishers.
 And many of them are free.
 You can find curriculum-based textbooks and even custom-made books created by other teachers.
-Students can use the iBooks app to download your selected books directly onto Mac or iPad, so they always have access to a locker’s worth of books — or even an entire library.
+Students can use the iBooks app to download your selected books directly onto Mac or iPad, so they always have access to a bookshelf’s worth of textbooks — or even an entire library.
 And with iCloud, they can access their books wherever they go, on any device they use — Mac, iPad, iPhone or iPod touch.

-iBooks Author is a free app that helps you make Multi‑Touch books for iPad and Mac.
+iBooks Author is a free app that helps you make Multi-Touch books for iPad and Mac.
 So you can teach your subject your way.
 Create materials tailored to your lesson and class level.
-Make books for different student levels.
-Teach a topic from your unique perspective.
+Make books with different levels for different students.
+Teach a topic with your unique perspective.
 Or fill a gap in your existing course materials.
 You can even use iBooks Author to design an interactive report card.
 Or have your students use it to make portfolios, class newsletters or yearbooks.

 Learn more about iBooks Author

-iTunes U is a destination within iTunes solely dedicated to great educational content.
+iTunes U is a destination within iTunes solely dedicated to great education content.
 It’s filled with countless learning resources like lectures, videos, books and more.
 And it’s all free.

-iTunes U is an ever-growing collection of educational content from institutions around the world, where you can access over 750,000 resources on every topic, many of which can be used to teach the Australian Curriculum.
+iTunes U is an ever-growing collection of educational content from institutions around the world.
+Access over 750,000 resources on every topic, many of which can be used to teach the Australian Curriculum.
 It’s easy to use iTunes U materials to complement your lessons.
 You can bring in an MIT physicist as a guest lecturer.
-Let history speak for itself with archival films from the Library of Congress.
-Or add to a maths lesson with an origami tutorial from the Asian Art Museum.
+Let history speak for itself with archival films from the US Library of Congress.
+Or add to a maths lesson with an origami tutorial from the Asian Art Museum in San Francisco.
 Whatever you’re teaching, you can find resources to help your students gain a deeper understanding of the lesson at hand.
 Many Australian teachers have already created iTunes U courses mapped to the Australian Curriculum which you can also use in your class.

 With Apple TV, you can use AirPlay to wirelessly stream the content on a Mac to any HDTV.
-Use it to lead a class brainstorming session or present a lesson.
-Or have students connect their Mac to share their work, give group feedback and collaborate on projects — all via the big screen.
+Use it to lead a class brainstorm or present a lesson.
+Or have students connect their Mac to share their work, give group feedback and collaborate on projects, all via the big screen.

 The accessibility features in the Mac make it a powerful learning tool for students with special needs.
-It comes with a screen reader, closed-captioned support and other innovative accessibility features — straight out of the box.
+It comes with a screen reader, closed-caption support, and other innovative accessibility features — straight out of the box.
 For students with cognitive, physical or other disabilities, Mac opens up incredible possibilities for learning.

 Learn more about accessibility on Mac